 “It’s good to see people like San Group investing in our community,” he told the crowd.

 MP Gord Johns commended San Group for the work they’ve done in Port Alberni, calling it an incredible investment.

 “It is an example of finding a way to plug an economic leakage,” he said, adding that San Group is creating jobs for working families.
 “Thank you, San Group, for choosing Port Alberni.”

-Tom Watts was introduced as a Tseshaht hereditary chief.
+Tseshaht elder Tom Watts was introduced.
 His daughter, renowned artist Annie Watts, runs a cedar carving school in Port Alberni.
 San Group provides support for the school, according to Tom Watts, who gave Kamal Sanghera a woven cedar headband as a gift.

 Port Alberni Mayor Shari Minions called the San Group announcement a step forward into the future of the forestry industry and she is proud that San Group chose Port Alberni to be the host community.